 Beginning in 2000

 Kimber MacGibbon is a registered nurse who suffered from nine months of severe hyperemesis.
 The health professionals caring for her were largely unfamiliar with the possible causes and available treatments.
-It was only after being treated in the emergency room by a physician whose wife had HG, that she finally began to get the medication she needed to survive.
-She then began researching the topic in depth all the way back to the 18th century and in 2000 created the first comprehensive HG information and support website, www.hyperemesis.org, to help women and health professionals understand how to manage HG more effectively.
+It was only after being treated in the emergency room by a physician whose wife had HG that she finally began to get the medication she needed to survive.
+She then began researching the topic in depth all the way back to the 18th century.
+In 2000, she created the first comprehensive HG information and support website, www.hyperemesis.org, to help women and health professionals understand how to manage HG more effectively.
 She has a son and daughter after two pregnancies with severe HG.

 After reviewing the research and literature on HG back to the 1700's, I put a website online to educate others about HG and possible treatments.
 I also added a forum for women to find support.
 I called it the Hyperemesis Education and Research Organization (HERO) because these women are hero's.
 It was the first comprehensive website on HG.